- 1 pound navy beans, picked over, rinsed and drained

-Puree about 3 cups of the beans with a bit of the liquid in a blender.
+Puree about 3 cups of the beans with a some of the liquid in a blender.
 (For a smoother soup puree all the beans.)
 Stir the puree and diced meat into the soup.
 Heat the soup and adjust the seasoning as needed with salt and pepper.
-To serve divide the soup among heated bowls.
-Place a small pat of butter on top each soup and serve.

 - Copyright 2001 Television Food Network, G.P.
 All rights reserved.